 - for P&C underwriting, SCOR determines the probability distributions, and models natural catastrophe risk using sophisticated proprietary tools applied to SCOR's own portfolio.
 The internal model also captures the specific characteristics of non-proportional reinsurance; - for Life underwriting, a wider range of risk factors than considered in the standard formula is modeled.
-Also, for Life underwriting the standard formula only covers risks from business in force, whereas the SCOR internal model also includes risks from future business expected to be written over the next year according to the Business Plan; - for Market risk, SCOR uses its own ESG which reflects dependencies over the full range of outcomes (not just those at the 99.5th percentile) between the different components of market risk modeled: - for Credit risk, SCOR models migration and default risk comprehensively for marketable securities and covers default of future profits from cedents; - for Operational risk, SCOR adopts a granular approach, which reflects actual historical operational loss data from key operating areas.
+Also, for Life underwriting the standard formula only covers risks from business in force, whereas the SCOR internal model also includes risks from future business expected to be written over the next year according to the Business Plan; - for Market risk, SCOR uses its own ESG which reflects dependencies over the full range of outcomes (not just those at the 99.5th percentile) between the different components of market risk modeled; - for Credit risk, SCOR models migration and default risk comprehensively for marketable securities and covers default of future profits from cedents.
+Migration risk reflects a potential loss in the book value of assets due to changes in the credit quality of our counterparties, despite no actual default; - for Operational risk, SCOR adopts a granular approach, which reflects actual historical operational loss data from key operating areas.